Arthur Frederick Henry Bull, born 1867 in St Pancras

 It is fairly normal for soldiers who served in Europe during WW1 to get both British War and Victory medals, but it seems that, if a soldier served in a garrison in India he would normally get only the British War Medal.
 The abbreviation "Retd" was used when the medal was returned for some reason, e.g. the recipient had moved house, or in protest.

-Arthur Bull with his wife Lavinia The cap badge is not clear, but its overall features seem to better resemble the Essex Regiment (wreaths on either side; a taller central element, topped by an asymmetric object, projecting above the wreaths, and resembling a lion couchant in outline; two parallel and shorter elements flanking the central one, divergent downward pointing projections at the base, a bit like the tails of a bow).
-It is clearly not the distinctive cross-bearing badge of the Rifle Brigade
+Arthur Bull with his wife Lavinia The cap badge is not clear, but its overall features point with reasonable certainty to the Essex Regiment (wreaths on either side; a taller central element, topped by an asymmetric object, projecting above the wreaths, and resembling a lion couchant in outline; two parallel and shorter elements flanking the central one, divergent downward pointing projections at the base, a bit like the tails of a bow).
+It is clearly not the distinctive cross-bearing badge of the Rifle Brigade.
+Closer inspection of the scan reveals that the text could be "Raj Brig," which could stand for Indian Brigade.

 Between Nov 1915 and Feb 1916, Arthur presumably acquired his later Rifle Brigade service number.

-On 12 Feb 1916 Arthur began his service with the Rifle Brigade in India.
+On 12 Feb 1916 Arthur began his service with the Rifle Brigade in India, and would have arrived at Agra.
 The 24th (Home Counties) Battalions Territorial Force was part of the 26th Reserve Brigade, along with the 18th & 23rd Battalions.
+India supported Britain in the 1st World War, and posts had to be maintained to defend its northern border.
 The three Battalions were used for garrison duty at vulnerable points.
+The 24th (Home Counties) Battalions Territorial Force moved to Sialkot, on the plains of the Punjab (32.49N, 74.53E), and now in Pakistan, on 19 April 1916.
+They remained there until at least October 1918.
+A posting on the Great War Forum (stiletto_33853, 29 March, 2010) noted that detachments were, at different periods, sent to Jullundur, Amritsar, Lahore and Ferozepore.

 Arthur Bull in military uniform The large 'tip-upward' chevron worn on the lower left sleeve of this tunic is a good conduct badge.
 They were awarded to soldiers of a rank below corporal and one stripe indicated two years good service.
 They were only worn on the individuals service dress tunic.
-The leopard skin rug and lightweight uniform are consistent with the picture having been taken in India, for sending home.
+The picture was taken in Nov 1917, at Sialkot, for sending home.
+The 24th (Home Counties) Battalion of the Rifle Brigade were stationed there at the time.
+The leopard skin rug and lightweight uniform are consistent with that.

 0n 6 March 1919 the situation of the 24th Battalion prompted a question in Parliament, from Mr Cautley who"asked the Secretary of State for War whether he is aware that the 24th Battalion of the Rifle Brigade has been in India for more than three years; that it is composed mainly of men voluntarily enlisted at or immediately after the commencement of the War; and that it contains between 400 and 500 men over forty-one years of age, of whom the majority are over forty-five, many over fifty, and some even over sixty years of age; is he aware that the large majority of these men are married and have families and that a considerable number have situations at home that have been kept open for them; and whether, in the interests of justice, he can take immediate steps to bring these men home before the hot season commences?"
 Hansard HC Deb 06 March 1919 vol 113 cc642W